 How to get there?

 From South Bus terminal, ride a Ceres Bus bound for Oslob.
-Fare is 155 per way.
+The fare is 155 per way.
 Travel time is 4-5 hours.
 Tell the driver to drop you off near Sumilon Bluewater Resort docking station or just look for a Sumilon Bluewater signage that can be found on the left part.

 Where to eat?